avacio/VeggieVengeance/README.md

 	- all player controls should be very comfortable for 2-handed play (refined according to crossplay feedback)
 		- player 1 controls: wasd, cvb, left shift
 		- player 2 controls: arrow keys, ",./" keys, right shift (if keyboard includes numpad: 123 + enter)
+    - help (H)

 - Audio: There should be audio feedback for all meaningful interactions in the game as well as a background music with tones reflecting the current state of the game.
 	- randomly selected background music out of a list of 8
-	- new sound effects for most fighter abilities (bullets, projectile, bomb, uppercut, dash, heal, emoji-shot)
+	- new sound effects for most fighter abilities (bullets, projectile, bomb, uppercut, dash, heal, emoji-shot, jump)
+    - knife slash sound for knife stage effect
+    - "Fight!" audio for fight intro

 # ROBUST MILESTONE PROGRESS - Mar.
 29